 - language learning/pedagogy.

-Together they carry out a variety of research projects for all of our exams.
+Together they carry out a variety of research activity for all of our exams.

 We regularly give presentations to conferences, submit papers to leading academic journals, and also publish research findings in our own publications: